-In addition, the Company expects to record a charge related to a voluntary severance package contained in the recently ratified four-year agreement with clerical, office and passenger service employees (COPS), and the ramp service and store agents (RSSA), all represented by the International Association of Machinists (IAM).
-Based on the most recently available information, we expect roughly 475 employees to participate in the program resulting in a pretax charge of approximately \$20 million, consistent with the amount previously reported.
+In addition, the Company will also record a charge related to a voluntary severance package contained in the recently ratified four-year agreement with clerical, office and passenger service employees (COPS), and the ramp service and store agents (RSSA), all represented by the International Association of Machinists (IAM).
+Based on the most recently available information, we expect about 485 employees to participate in the program resulting in a pretax charge of approximately \$30 million.
+This amount is higher than the \$20 million previously disclosed primarily due to more recent information about the average payout per employee determined once the final list of affected employees was tallied.